flavienbwk/book-devops/eng/README.md

 4. Saturation: the extent to which your system's resources are used.
     - Resource utilization rate compared to the maximum load your system can handle.
 It helps answer questions like "_Can my server handle client requests if the traffic doubles?_" or "_When is my hard drive likely to be full?_".
 It's based on measurements of RAM, CPU, network, and I/O usage.

-These four metrics are an excellent starting point for monitoring your infrastructure.
-They are the primary metrics that will allow you to define your SLIs, SLOs, and SLAs.

 Within a Cloud infrastructure, a _service mesh_ automates the collection of these measurements.
 We'll explore this technology in the "[Service mesh](#service-mesh)" chapter.
 We'll also discuss tools available to gather and visualize these metrics.
 But before that, let's see how to create our resilience indicators in the next chapter.

 #### SLI, SLO, and SLA